Fede-stack/PersonalityDBench/README.md

 # PersonalityDBench: Sample Data for Reviewers

-This repository contains a **sample subset** of the PersonalityDBench dataset, provided exclusively for **peer review purposes** to allow reviewers to examine the data structure, annotation format, and quality without requiring a full data use agreement .

 ## ⚠️ Important Notice

-**This is NOT the full dataset.** The complete PersonalityDBench resource will be released upon paper acceptance, subject to a data use agreement that ensures ethical use and user privacy protection
+This repository contains a **sample subset** of the PersonalityDBench dataset, provided exclusively for **peer review purposes** to allow reviewers to examine the data structure, annotation format, and quality without requiring a full data use agreement.
+Given the sensitive nature of the data, the authors, in collaboration with the Università della Svizzera italiana, are currently exploring the most appropriate mechanism for granting broader data access.

 ## 📋 Overview